30 Ways To Use Google Search For Critical Thinking In The Classroom

 - Use “exact phrase” searching to find different ways a line, quote, or other text is used differently across the internet—and which sites cite sources and which do not.

-- Predict the impact of Search Engine Optimization on the quality of search results.
+- Predict the impact of voice to text on search results.

 - Redesign (via a quick sketch) the Google results page to provide a more visual way to display search data on various size screens.